Non-Archimedean geometry of Artin fans: From logarithmic stacks to Artin fans

+Before we start, recall that an Artin fan $\calA$ is said to have \emph{faithful monodromy} if the tautological strict morphism $\calA\rightarrow \LOG_k$ is representable.

-\begin{proposition}[\cite{AbramovichChenMarcusWise_boundedness} Proposition 3.1.1] Let $X$ be a logarithmic scheme.
-Then there is an Artin fan $\calA_X$ with faithful monodromy as well as a strict morphism $X\rightarrow \calA_X$ that is initial among all strict morphisms into Artin fans with faithful monodromy. \end{proposition}
+\begin{proposition}[\cite{AbramovichChenMarcusWise_boundedness}*{Proposition 3.2.1}] Let $\calX$ be a fine and saturated logarithmic stack locally of finite type over $k$.
+Then there is an Artin fan $\calA_\calX$ with faithful monodromy together with a natural strict morphism $\phi_\calX\colon \calX\rightarrow \calA_\calX$ that is initial among all strict morphisms to an Artin fan with faithful monodromy. \end{proposition}